Save the Christmas cards you are sent and turn them into next year's cards to send.

 For these mini cards I just attached an embellishment pulled straight of an old card.
 The bauble just had a little bit of old sheet music underneath first.

-If you are peeling off embellishments that are attached with foam pads, a word of warning.
-Do this carefully as if the card element you are keeping creases it will spoil.
+If you are peeling off embellishments that are attached with foam pads, a word of warning: Do this carefully as you don’t want to crease the element you are trying to reuse.

 I've ruined a few lovely bits that I had wonderful plans for by pulling them from the card :-(